Entanglement Spheres and a UV-IR connection in Effective Field Theories: Entanglement Sphere and Region Momentum

-The frequency space representations of the 1D region wavefunctions, $\psi(k) = \frac{1}{\sqrt{n_s}} \sum_{x} \psi(x) e^{i k x}$, are shown in Fig.~\ref{fig:GHwf1D} for a Brillouin zone $k \in \frac{2 \pi}{n_s} \mathbb{Z}_{n_s}$.
+The frequency space representations of the 1D region wavefunctions, $\tilde{\psi}(k) = \frac{1}{\sqrt{n_s}} \sum_{x} \psi(x) e^{i k x}$, are shown in Fig.~\ref{fig:GHwf1D} for a Brillouin zone $k \in \frac{2 \pi}{n_s} \mathbb{Z}_{n_s}$.
 At small separations, support in momentum space is localized to the regimes of small region momentum at the $0$ and $2\pi$ boundaries of the Brillouin zone.
 As the separation between regions increases, the momentum content within the region is driven to the high momentum boundary of $k = \pi$.
-Outside the entanglement sphere, depicted by the gray region, the momentum space wavefunction, now separable, locally saturates the UV truncation and ceases to evolve.
+Outside the entanglement sphere (gray region), the momentum-space wavefunction, now separable, locally saturates the UV truncation and ceases to evolve.